running car off the road

 giving a fatal disease to strangers

-exposing oneself to strangers
+exposing yourself to strangers

 These come from a well-known inventory of the intrusive thoughts faced by 293 “normal” students.
 Just about everyone deals with some of these thoughts.
 Most people either don’t really notice the thoughts or don’t spend much time worrying about them.
 They’re just part of the passing strangeness of everyday life in a confusing world.